-Our risk universe consists of 6 risk categories that are managed by the group EXCO, the RISCO, the RCC, the BCC, the ALCO and the risk and compliance team.
-These committees report to the RCMC, which is mandated by the Capitec board to oversee risk management..
+Our risk universe now consists of 7 risk categories (following the addition of insurance risk) that are managed by the group EXCO, the RISCO, the RCC, the BCC, the ALCO and the risk and compliance team.
+These committees report to the RCMC, which is mandated by the Capitec board to oversee risk management of the group.